CorentinAube/NanoViZer/README.md

 chmod +x install_packages.sh #Then press enter on your laptop bash install_packages.sh #Then press enter on your laptop
 ```
+If the pip installation does not work, you can search forums by indicating the error message from your terminal, ask an AI for help, or, as a last resort, contact us.

 ### 3.2 For Bioinformaticians